 Thank you for taking the time to read.
 Remember sharing is caring, so share if you found this helpful!

 Until we connect again,

 I know how worried you are about your daughter since you’ve learned that she was sexually abused.
 You’ve heard about the lasting effects of sexual abuse and you want to avoid this for your daughter.
-Schedule a free 15 minute consultation with me so we can discuss how we can best support your daughter on her healing journey.
+Schedule your first session with me so we can discuss how we can best support your daughter on her healing journey.